 - Warden of the Prince's Pass, guardian of the Prince's Pass in Dorne.
-Held by Lord Franklyn Fowler as per the tradition of his house.
+Held by Lord Franklyn Fowler as per the tradition of House Fowler.

 - Warden of Stone Way, guardian of the Boneway in Dorne.
-Held by Lord Anders Yronwood as per the tradition of his house.
+Held by Lord Anders Yronwood as per the tradition of House Yronwood.

-- Warden of the White Knife, guardian of the White Knife in the North.
-Held by Lord Wyman Manderly of White Harbor as per the tradition of his house.
+- Warden of the White Knife, guardian of the White Knife in the north.
+Held by Lord Wyman Manderly of White Harbor as per the tradition of House Manderly.

 A Game of Thrones

 Lord Jon Arryn, the Warden of the East, dies unexpectedly.
-King Robert Baratheon bestows the title on Ser Jaime Lannister, which upsets the Vale of Arryn.
-Lady Lysa Tully refers to her son, Lord Robert Arryn, as the True Warden of the East.
+King Robert I Baratheon bestows the title on Ser Jaime Lannister, which upsets the Vale of Arryn.
+Lady Lysa Arryn refers to her son, Lord Robert Arryn, as the True Warden of the East.